Ryukotsuki/Poke-Manager-Updater/README.md

 ## Overview

 Poke Manager Updater is a utility designed to streamline the update process for the Poke Manager application.
 It automatically checks the Poke Manager GitHub repository for the latest release and downloads updates efficiently.
-Users benefit from real-time progress tracking and download speed metrics, ensuring a smooth and transparent update experience.
+Users benefit from real-time progress tracking and download speed metrics, ensuring a smooth update experience.

 ## Media